Canonical metrics on holomorphic Courant algebroids: Canonical metrics and variational approach

 is a positive hermitian form on $X$.
 More explicitly, we have the system of equations

-With the equations \eqref{eq:twistedStromholredexp} at hand, let us now take another look at the case of complex surfaces and $G = \{1\}$, as considered in Proposition \ref{prop:twistedStromexact} and Theorem \ref{th:Hopf}, from the point of view of holomorphic Courant algebroids.
-Let $X$ be a compact complex surface with $c_1(X) = 0$ endowed with a positive exact Courant algebroid $Q$.
-In this setup, the equations \eqref{eq:twistedStromholredux} reduce to
+With the equations \eqref{eq:twistedStromholredexp} at hand, let us take another look at the twisted Calabi-Yau equation \eqref{eq:twistedStromexact} on complex surfaces, from the point of view of holomorphic Courant algebroids.
+In this setup, $Q$ is a positive exact holomorphic Courant algebroid and the equations \eqref{eq:twistedStromholredux} reduce to

-for a hermitian metric $\omega$ on $Q$.
+for a pluriclosed hermitian metric $\omega$ such that $[2i\partial \omega] = [Q]$.
 Furthermore, fixing the Aeppli class on $Q$ is equivalent to fixing the Aeppli class $[\omega] \in H^{1,1}_A(X,\RR)$.
 In this framework, Theorem \ref{th:Hopf} is reinterpreted, by using Example \ref{example:HopfAeppli}, as the following result.

 \begin{theorem} Let $X$ be a compact complex surface with $c_1(X) = 0$, endowed with an exact Bott-Chern algebroid $Q$.
-If $(X,Q)$ admits a solution of \eqref{eq:twistedStromholreduxexact}, then there exists a unique solution $(\Psi,\omega)$ on each positive Aeppli class $\sigma \in \Sigma^+_Q$, up to rescaling $\Psi$ by a unitary complex number. \end{theorem}
+If $(X,Q)$ admits a solution of \eqref{eq:twistedStromholreduxexact}, then there exists a unique solution $(\Psi,\omega)$ on each positive Aeppli class $\sigma \in \Sigma_Q(\RR)$, up to rescaling $\Psi$ by a unitary complex number. \end{theorem}

 Theorem \ref{th:HopfCourant} motivates the following specialization of Question \ref{question} (cf. Question \ref{questionexact}).